Simulation of Active Soft Nets for Capture of Space Debris: Material and Methods

 \section{Material and Methods}

 The proposed simulator is based on the open-source physics engine MuJoCo, with added modules to implement orbital mechanics and control strategy.
-Fig. \ref{overview} showcases how the simulator merges the contribution of the active controller and the action of orbital dynamics, updating the applied force on all objects of the scene, in between the physical simulation steps.
+The net is modeled as $N \times M$ point masses connected by material-defining constraints in a grid-like fashion.
+Fig. \ref{overview} shows how the simulator merges the contribution of the active controller and the action of orbital dynamics, updating the applied force on all objects in the scene, between the physical simulation steps.

 Practically, additional forces $\mathbf F$ are computed and added to the simulation each timestep, and can be divided as follows: